Ecological Clerk of Works (ECoW) in Bristol

 FAQ - Ecological Clerk of Works in Bristol

-When is an Ecological Clerk of Works required for developments in Bristol?
+Why is an Ecological Clerk of Works (ECoW) important on urban sites in Bristol?

-What ecological constraints are common on Bristol construction sites?
+What ecological risks are common on city centre sites in Bristol?